MystenLabs/walrus/docs/devnet-public/README.md

   properties and architecture of the Walrus system.
 - [Walrus Glossary](./glossary.md) defines key terms used throughout the project.

-Walrus is committed to providing a reliable and cost-effective solution for large-scale blob storage, making it an ideal choice for applications requiring decentralized, affordable, durable, and accessible data storage.
+Walrus is architected to provide a reliable and cost-effective solution for large-scale blob storage, making it an ideal choice for applications requiring decentralized, affordable, durable, and accessible data storage.